chibbs/HaengemattenAlt/README.md

         \curl -sSL https://get.rvm.io | bash -s stable rvm get master
         rvm install "ruby-2.5.1"

+    * on cygwin you might need to make the cygwin installer accessible via the PATH variable via `PATH=/your/path:$PATH`

   * Use the newly installed Ruby:

         rvm use 2.5.1